Yakov5776/gh-apkmirror-dl/README.md

 # gh-apkmirror-dl
 This GitHub Action allows you to download APK files from APKMirror.
-It supports specifying the organization, repository, app version, and whether to use a bundle.
+It supports specifying the organization, repository, app version, whether to use a bundle, and the file name.

 Credits to [@tanishqmanuja](https://github.com/tanishqmanuja) for the initial apkmirror scraping code.